-To help you understand what spinal shock is and what to expect, this article will discuss its causes, symptoms, and treatment.
+To help you understand what spinal shock is, this article will discuss its:

 What Causes Spinal Shock?

 While the underlying mechanisms of spinal shock have yet to be fully understood, it’s suggested that spinal shock is caused by swelling following damage to the spinal cord.
 Generally, swelling peaks at about 3-6 days post-injury.

 Immediately following SCI, the body attempts to heal itself by activating an inflammatory response.
 This triggers an outbreak of biochemical reactions in an attempt to protect and stabilize the spinal cord.
 However, these processes are harsh and can cause secondary damage in the form of cell deaths, inflammation, swelling, and reduced blood flow.

 Due to the complete loss of motor control and reflexes below the level of injury during spinal shock, it is possible to mistake an incomplete spinal cord injury for a complete one.
-It isn’t until the swelling subsides that functions below the level of injury may begin to return.
+It isn’t until the swelling subsides that functions innervated below the level of injury may begin to return.
 Make sure to speak with your medical team about whether they believe you are in spinal shock or not.

-In the next section, we’ll discuss symptoms of spinal shock.
+In the following section, we’ll discuss the signs and symptoms of spinal shock.

 Signs and Symptoms of Spinal Shock